 Sexual violence and abuse can happen to anyone, regardless of size, gender or strength.
-If a friend has been assaulted, they may exhibit an array of emotions in a variety of ways such as frantic anger or calm sadness.
+If a friend has been assaulted, they may exhibit an array of emotions in a variety of ways from frantic anger to calm sadness.
 Some cry, some laugh, some yell, some stay silent.
 Everyone is different and there is no wrong way to feel or react if assaulted.
 When a sexual assault occurs, here are some things to consider:

 IF AN ASSAULT HAS RECENTLY OCCURED:

-Confidential Support: Consider if the victim wishes to speak with a confidential resource for support such as REPP (the Rape Education Prevention Program at SJU) or CAPS (Counseling and Psychological Services at SJU).
+2. Confidential Support: Consider if the victim wishes to speak with a confidential resource for support (see below.)

 Confidential Supports on SJU’s Campus Include: